Digital Forensics: Fundamentals

 What You Should Already Know:

-Basic computer literacy; participants should understand how to install and use software tools listed in the syllabus and be able to read and comprehend basic (though detailed) technical concepts
+Basic computer literacy; participants should understand how to install and use software in general and be able to read and comprehend basic (though detailed) technical concepts

 DAS Core Competency: